GOP rep introducing bill to expose China to potential US litigation on coronavirus

 "China currently enjoys immunity from US litigation, even if it becomes known that China manufactured this deadly virus," Gooden said.
 "The Stop COVID Act will give our legal system the power to investigate the origin of the virus and, if found guilty, hold accountable those responsible for creating and releasing it."

-The lawsuit backed by the Berman group faces challenges because of FSIA's limits on Americans' ability to sue other countries.
+The lawsuit backed by the Berman group faces challenges because of FSIA's limits on Americans' ability to sue other countries, but the firm, in a joint statement with Lucas Compton, the lobbying firm that is running public relations for the suit, says the bill would "provide additional firepower to our legal position."

+"Our lawsuit is not only enforceable in its current state, but addresses key legal components that are exceptions to the Foreign Sovereignty Immunities Act’s (FSIA) jurisdiction," the statement said.
+"With that said, we are very pleased to hear about Congressman Lance Gooden’s proposed bill today to amend the FSIA that enables the United States’ to hold foreign nations accountable for their direct or indirect use of biohazardous materials or bioweapons – whether due to mishandling, negligence, or intentional use."

 The plaintiffs claim they fit under the exceptions for commercial activity and "personal injury or death" that stems from "the tortious act or omission of that foreign state or of any official or employee of that foreign state while acting within the scope of his office or employment."

-Yale law professor Stephen L. Carter, however, argued in a recent Bloomberg column that the Florida suit's claims don't fall under the FSIA exceptions.
+Yale law professor Stephen L. Carter, however, argued in a recent Bloomberg column that the Berman suit's claims don't fall under the FSIA exceptions.

 "The Florida class-action suit asserts that the exception for commercial activities applies, but it’s not easy to see how," Carter writes.